What's a Good Breeder?

 A lifelong commitment

-The breeders on Good Dog are committed to keeping their dogs out of the shelter system.
-For this reason, breeders spend a great deal of time making sure each dog is a good fit for their new owner.
-Should anything come up, Good Dog requires that breeders take back their dogs and rehome them if needed.
-Responsible breeders thoroughly vet the homes their dogs will be going to and they’ll always take one of their dogs back if an issue or an emergency arises.
+The breeders on Good Dog should commit to keeping their dogs out of the shelter system.
+In order to do so, Good Dog requires that breeders take back their dogs and rehome them if needed.
+Responsible breeders should thoroughly vet the homes their dogs will be going to and take one of their dogs back if an emergency arises.

 Prioritizes the well-being of their dogs